|Board Phone:||(803) 896-4400|

 PERSONS LICENSED IN OTHER STATES

-Applicants who are actively licensed in another state may exempt the general portion of the license examination and sit for the State portion of the applicable South Carolina Real Estate Examination.
+Non-resident applicants who are actively licensed in another state may exempt the general portion of the license examination and sit for the State portion of the applicable South Carolina Real Estate Examination.
 Those individuals must also submit with the application a Certification of Licensure, including history, education, and disciplinary action from each state in which they have or held a real estate license.